Amrutharamam

 Amrutharamam is a 2020 Indian Telugu-language romance film written and directed by Surender Kontaddi, starring Ram Mittakanti and Amitha Ranganath.
 The film has music composed by NS Prasu.
 It was the first Telugu film to have a direct-to-OTT release.
 The plot revolves around an NRI couple in Australia who fall for each other.
-Released on ZEE5, the film received a lukewarm response from the audience.
+Released on ZEE5, the film received an indifferent response from the audience.